Drum Brakes Video

 However, springs eventually lose their resiliency, and both brake shoes and drums wear out over time.
 We recommend inspecting both front and rear brakes regularly: replacing brake shoes when the remaining friction material is measured at 2 mm or less, brake drums when they exceed their maximum diameter, and brake hardware as required.

-Our technicians at RepairTech Automotive and DIY in Kissimmee will measure the thickness of the drums every time your brakes are serviced as worn-out drums might not have enough metal left for safe braking.
+Our technicians at RepairTech Automotive in Kissimmee will measure the thickness of the drums every time your brakes are serviced as worn-out drums might not have enough metal left for safe braking.
 If ignored, brake drums may wear unevenly causing vibration and/or noise.
 A worn-out brake drum may contribute to premature brake shoe wear, which leads to more frequent shoe replacement and cost of repair.

 From a safety standpoint, worn brake drums may dramatically increase the distance required for you to stop, cause the vehicle to pull to one side, or result in loss of control which could cause injury to you and possibly others.
 Neglecting brake drum maintenance has no environmental impact.
 Call us at 407-348-3400 or go to our website to schedule an appointment with us!